 Other conditions have similar symptoms.
 See your doctor and get tested for BV to be sure this is the cause of your symptoms.

 What’s the Treatment for BV?

-Tinidazole, available as a pill you swallow.
-It’s sold under the brand name Tindamax.
+Secnidazole, available as a single pill you take once.
+It’s sold under the brand name Solosec.

 It’s important to take your medication for as long as your doctor prescribes it.
 If you stop taking it early, you may increase the chance BV will come back.

 Clindamycin can weaken latex condoms not only while you’re using the medication, but for at least 3 days after you stop.
 The other 3 won’t affect the birth control pill or patch.

 You should avoid alcohol while taking metronidazole, secnidazole, or tinidazole and for at least a day after you finish your prescription.
 This will lessen your chance of upset stomach or nausea.

 It’s common for this infection to come back within a year.
 If that happens, talk to your doctor about treatments.
 They may prescribe extended-use metronidazole.

 You might have considered taking these good bacteria as a way to maintain a healthy balance of bacteria in your vagina.

 There are at least seven types of bacteria that grow in the vagina.
 Lactobacillus is one of them.
 BV is linked to a decrease of lactobacillus, which is found in yogurt and acidophilus milk.
 Some studies suggest that eating foods that contain lactobacillus may be beneficial, but more research is needed.